Come to Mexico City for an art history tour to explore the lives of Frida Kahlo and Diego Rivera through their art.

 - Museo Dolores Olmedo Patiño

 Casa Azul – Museo Frida Kahlo is a tribute to the life of both artists.
 Museo Dolores Olmedo Patiño has the largest private collection of Frida and Diego paintings in the world.
-She was a benefactor of Rivera.
+She was a benefactor and life-long personal friend of Rivera.

-Plus, we will shop for outstanding folk art, and eat at local markets, historic and fine contemporary restaurants!
+Plus, we will shop for outstanding folk art, and eat at local markets, historic and fine contemporary and traditional restaurants!

 The trip includes: